polpielladev/polpiella.dev/src/pages/my-new-swift-package-reading-time.md

 [pol link](https://pol.link)
 ```

-And this is the same text after the processing step, where the image element is removed and the only the link title as a plain text element are kept:
+And this is the same text after the processing step, where the image element is removed and the only the link title as a plain text element is kept:

 ```markdown:Article.md
 pol link